Zayn Malik: Philanthropy and activism

 Malik is an official ambassador of the British Asian Trust charity group, which aims to improve the lives of disadvantaged people in South Asia.
 With his former group One Direction, he contributed to African fundraising events with Comic Relief.
 In April 2014, Malik donated his guitar to the Kean's Children Fund in Dundee, Scotland; the charity's founder, Charlie Kean, organised an online auction for the guitar and used the money raised to buy iPads for the children's ward at Ninewells.
-In March 2016, Malik bought a box at Bradford City for underprivileged children to watch football, named after his maternal grandfather Walter Brannan.
+In 2016, Malik sponsored a box at Bradford City for underprivileged children to watch football.
 In January 2020, Malik donated £10,000 toward a five-year-old girl's medical treatment through GoFundMe page her mother made to raise money.

 In May and June 2020, Malik expressed support for the Black Lives Matter movement by sharing links to petitions and donating to the George Floyd memorial fund.
-During the 2014 Israel–Gaza conflict, Malik posted the message "#FreePalestine" on Twitter, causing him to receive angry responses and death threats online.
+During the 2014 Gaza War, Malik posted the message "#FreePalestine" on Twitter, causing him to receive angry responses and death threats online.

-On 8 November 2022, Malik wrote a public letter to British Prime Minister Rishi Sunak, where he urged him to widen the access to free school meals during the cost of living crisis.
+In November 2022 in support of an initiative by The Food Foundation, Malik wrote a public letter to British Prime Minister Rishi Sunak urging him to widen the access to free school meals during the cost of living crisis.
+In December 2023, Malik became an official ambassador of the Hopefield Animal Sanctuary, an organization providing shelter to injured or unwanted animals.
+Malik states that he wished to partner with the organization to "spread their message and save animals in need."

+Yu-Gi-Oh!

+It was revealed on the Yu-Gi-Oh!
+Master Duel live-stream on 29 August 2024 that Malik has been the Shadow Duelist with the moniker Nocturne.

 Personal life

-Raised as a Muslim, Malik speaks English and Urdu and can read Arabic.
-In the past, he was a target of anti-Muslim attacks.
-In 2017, Malik stated that he identified as a non-practising Muslim and did not want to be defined by his religion or cultural background.
-In November 2018, he told British Vogue that he no longer considered himself a Muslim.
+Malik speaks English and Urdu and can read Arabic.

 Malik has openly spoken about suffering from an eating disorder while in One Direction, which he attributed to the overwhelming workload and pace of life on tour.
 He has also spoken about suffering from anxiety and lack of confidence, especially before live solo performances, having cancelled multiple concerts after experiencing "the worst anxiety" of his career.

-Malik is a lifelong supporter of Bradford City A.F.C.
-He owns an apartment in SoHo, Manhattan, and previously owned homes in Los Angeles and London, both of which he sold in 2018.
+As of 2023, he has been living in suburban Pennsylvania for several years, "happy to get away from the bustle of New York City."
+In 2018, he owned an apartment in SoHo, Manhattan, and previously owned homes in Los Angeles and London, both of which he sold in 2018.

+In the past, he was a target of Islamophobic attacks.
+In 2017, Malik stated that he identified as a non-practising Muslim and did not want to be defined by his religion or cultural background.
+In November 2018, he told British Vogue that he believes in God but no longer identified as Muslim.